January 25, 2019

 “I believe we live in uncertain times,” said Andrew Gibson, front-end engineer at The Texas Tribune and part of the Hackathon team.
 “I also believe there is a virtually unlimited supply of unverified online content.
 That’s why people arguably need reliable and trustworthy journalism more than ever.
 I hope collaboration through fun events like this one can help to make progress in that direction.”

-Hackathon participants are invited to register for ISOJ 2019, a global conference on the state of online journalism, which will take place April 12-13 at the Blanton Museum of Art at the University of Texas at Austin.
-ISOJ attracts journalists, media executives and scholars from around the world.
+ISOJ 2019 is a global conference on the state of online journalism, which will take place April 12-13 at the Blanton Museum of Art at the University of Texas at Austin.
+The event attracts journalists, media executives and scholars from around the world.
 Founded in 1999 by UT journalism professor Rosental Alves, the conference celebrates its 20th anniversary this year.